Roundup · Updated: August 2026

 Pro

-Human-in-the-loop drafting (it never auto-posts) across eleven community sources at a founder price, with a $9 trial.
+Human-in-the-loop drafting (it never auto-posts) across 12 platforms at a founder price, with a genuine free plan and trial.

 Con